 In his first season at UALR, Delgado led the team to its third-consecutive berth in the Sun Belt Tournament.
 He compiled an overall record of 8-11-2 and a 4-6-1 mark in Sun Belt play.
 Delgado earned his first career victory on Aug.
 29, 2008 as the Trojans defeated SEC member Mississippi State, 2-1, in overtime.

-As a head coach, Delgado posted a 33-64-4 overall record and a 15-36-3 conference record at UALR.
+As a head coach at UALR, Delgado posted a 33-64-4 overall record and a 15-36-3 conference record.
 He was named UALR head women's soccer coach, April 15, 2008, after seven seasons as an assistant coach at the University of Louisiana at Monroe.

 Delgado joined the ULM program in 2001 and was an integral part of the Warhawks' success and growth before his departure.
 During his time at ULM, Delgado's guidance helped produce 26 all-conference selections, four Academic All-Americans and a school-record 14-6-2 season in 2004.

-A standout at Regis University from 1993-97, Delgado began his coaching career at his alma mater, where in four years as an assistant coach (1997-2001) he helped guide the women's program to the 1999 Rocky Mountain Athletic Conference regular-season championship and a conference tournament title in 2000.
+A standout collegiate soccer player at Regis University in Colorado from 1993-97, Delgado began his coaching career at his alma mater, where in four years as an assistant coach (1997-2001) he helped guide the women's program to the 1999 Rocky Mountain Athletic Conference regular-season championship and a conference tournament title in 2000.
 During his time at Regis, Delgado also served on staff of the Colorado Olympic Development Program from 1997-2001.